 A Chicago native, Kate graduated from Brown University in 2010, with a dual BA in History and Africana Studies.
 She completed her undergraduate honors thesis in Africana Studies, examining historical and modern forms of racial injustice, particularly those manifested in the criminal justice system.
 Her research, which included interviews with wrongfully and formerly incarcerated people and survivors of police torture in Chicago, sparked and deepened her interest in issues of incarceration and racial justice.

-After college, Kate was an Emerson National Hunger Fellow, working on poverty-alleviation in both Minnesota and Washington, DC Kate’s experience culminated in her publishing a report on public defense systems and the intersection of poverty and mass incarceration.
-After the Fellowship, Kate joined Families Against Mandatory Minimums (FAMM), a nonprofit sentencing reform organization in Washington, DC As FAMM’s case research director, Kate identified, investigated and wrote FAMM’s profiles – real stories of people and families impacted by harsh mandatory sentencing laws – for use in FAMM’s advocacy and public education efforts.
-She remains passionate about advocating for greater fairness and compassion in the justice system, and for those impacted by it.
+After college, Kate was an Emerson National Hunger Fellow, working on poverty-alleviation in both Minnesota and Washington, D.C.
+Kate’s experience culminated in her publishing a report on public defense systems and the intersection of poverty and mass incarceration.
+After the Fellowship, Kate joined Families Against Mandatory Minimums (FAMM), a nonprofit sentencing reform organization in Washington, D.C.
+As FAMM’s case research director, Kate identified, investigated and wrote FAMM’s profiles – real stories of people and families impacted by harsh mandatory sentencing laws – for use in FAMM’s advocacy and public education efforts.

 Erica grew up in Washington, DC, and is interested in issues involving the American criminal justice system, especially issues surrounding police accountability and the impact of reliance on private for profit prisons.
 Erica graduated from the University of Virginia in 2012, with a degree in Political Philosophy, Policy, and Law, and African and African American Studies.
 While there she focused her studies on the relationship and impact of the Criminal Justice System on communities of color.